MattKear/WebTools/AutorotationTool/derivations.md

 $$

 ---

+## Developing a Trajectory for the Autorotation Touchdown

 Assuming that the trajectory can be flown across two distinct phases:
 - **Phase 1**: A positive jerk phase, in which  $0 <= t <= T_{1}$, where $T1 = 2 t_{j1}$, and $t_{j1}$ is the cosine time period of phase 1.